Skip to content

 AI answering services can perform basic conflict screening during the initial call by asking specific questions.
 For litigation matters: who is the opposing party?
 For conveyancing: who is the other side's lawyer?
 For family law: has your spouse retained counsel?

-AI systems don't access your practice management software or conflict database.
-They can't perform the same database checks your conflicts team runs.
-But they can ask the questions that reveal obvious adverse parties, which is 80% of conflict screening work.
+The AI does not access your practice management software or conflict database.
+It can't run the same database checks your conflicts team runs.
+But it can ask the questions that reveal obvious adverse parties, which is 80% of conflict screening work.

 When Does Your Phone Ring vs When Does AI Answer?

 Conditional call forwarding means your phone rings first.
-AI only answers if you're unavailable, busy, or don't pick up within four rings.
+The AI only answers if you're unavailable, busy, or don't pick up within a few rings.
 This is different from voicemail (which prospects hang up on) and receptionist services (which answer everything).

-The technical implementation uses your mobile carrier's conditional forwarding settings.
+The setup uses your mobile carrier's conditional forwarding settings.
 Calls forward to the AI number only when your phone is busy, unanswered, or unreachable.
-No app installation required.
-Works with Telstra, Optus, and Vodafone.
-Takes two minutes to configure.
+No app installation, no hardware, no number porting.
+Works with Telstra, Optus, and Vodafone, and takes about 30 seconds to configure with carrier-tested guides.

 Most Australian law firms run LEAP, ActionStep, Smokeball, or Clio.
 These systems handle matters, billing, and client records.
-Getting intake data into your practice management system determines whether AI answering actually saves time or just creates extra data entry work.
+It's fair to ask how intake data gets from a call into your workflow.

 What's the Actual Cost Comparison?